 hdbparam –paraset fileio “[/hana/data/P66/mnt00001/hdb00002/]”. async_write_

-To find out more information on fine tuning SAP HANA on Pure Storage please check the following best practices document:
+To find out more information on fine tuning HANA on Pure Storage please check the following best practices document: